Must-See Theater in San Francisco in 2019

 A “trivial comedy for serious people,” this uproarious farce, full of wordplay and wit, is Oscar Wilde’s most popular play.
 The trouble with Earnest, the irresistible bad boy of London society, is that he doesn’t exist.
 Two pairs of young lovers scramble to untangle their own web of lies and win the approval of the imperious Lady Bracknell in what’s been called the most perfect comedy written in the English language.

-Roald Dahl's Charlie And The Chocolate Factory (SHN Golden Gate Theatre, 1 Taylor St.)
+Roald Dahl's Charlie And The Chocolate Factory (BroadwaySF Golden Gate Theatre, 1 Taylor St.)

 Apr.
 16 – May 12